morimekta/providence/providence-core-server/src/site/markdown/index.md

-Providence Core : Client
+Providence Core : Server
 ========================

-Code for handling client-server communication.
-It contains actual client handlers and server implementations.
-Since some of this require a fait bit of dependencies it may drag in a bit.
-Therefore I like to keep it separate from the main core module.
+Code for handling the server side of client-server communication.
+It contains the actual server implementations, and helpers to make working with the providence services more powerful.
+Since some of this require a fair bit of dependencies it is kept separate from the rest of providence.